Main

 Character Set Detection

 The nifty xprop trick here is from a vim hint I found.
-I haven’t tried it out for very long, but so far it seems to be a really slick way of finding out what sort of environment your term is doing, even if it hasn’t set the right environment variables (e.g. LANG).
+I haven't used it for very long, but so far it seems to be a really slick way of finding out what sort of environment your term is doing, even if it hasn't set the right environment variables (e.g. LANG).

-As a final note here, I discovered that less is capable of handling multibyte charsets (at least, recent versions of it are), but for whatever reason it doesn’t always support LANG and other associated envariables.
-It DOES however support LESSCHARSET
+As a final note here, I discovered that less is capable of handling multibyte charsets (at least, recent versions of it are), but for whatever reason it doesn't always support LANG and other associated envariables.
+It DOES however support LESSCHARSET...

 Anyway, here’s the code:

-if [[ -z $LC_ALL && -z $LC_CTYPE && -z $LANG ]] ; then
+if [[ -z $LANG ]] ; then

-dprint no LC_ALL or LC_CTYPE or LANG
+dprint no LANG set

 if [[ $WINDOWID ]] && have xprop ; then